@tesseron/mcp (MCP gateway)

 Section titled “Extending it”The gateway is a small codebase:

-packages/mcp/src/cli.ts- entry point, arg parsing.packages/mcp/src/gateway.ts- WebSocket server, session management.packages/mcp/src/session.ts- a single session's state + claim code.packages/mcp/src/mcp-bridge.ts- MCP stdio server + protocol translation.
+packages/mcp/src/cli.ts- entry point.packages/mcp/src/gateway.ts- session management, dialer dispatcher, instances-directory watcher.packages/mcp/src/dialer.ts- per-binding dialers (WsDialer,UdsDialer).packages/mcp/src/session.ts- a single session's state + claim code.packages/mcp/src/mcp-bridge.ts- MCP stdio server + protocol translation.

-Adding a new method (e.g., a custom tesseron__debug_dump tool) means editing mcp-bridge.ts for the MCP side and routing through gateway.ts if it also crosses the WebSocket.
+Adding a new method (e.g., a custom tesseron__debug_dump tool) means editing mcp-bridge.ts for the MCP side and routing through gateway.ts if it also crosses the SDK channel.
 Keep new methods under a tesseron__ prefix to avoid colliding with app action tools.

 Not for production agents

 Section titled “Not for production agents”This is a local developer tool.
-Don't bind it to 0.0.0.0, don't expose port 7475 to the internet, don't skip the origin allowlist.
-If you need remote-agent support, wait for the Phase-4 Streamable HTTP transport or build a reverse-tunnel with explicit authentication in front.
+Apps bind locally only; the gateway only dials local endpoints.
+If you need remote-agent support, build a reverse-tunnel with explicit authentication in front.